Japanese sculpture: Contemporary art

 After World War II, sculptors turned away from the figurative French school of Rodin and Maillol toward aggressive modern and avant-garde forms and materials, sometimes on an enormous scale.
-A profusion of materials and techniques characterized these new experimental sculptures, which also absorbed the ideas of international "op" (optical illusion) and "pop" (popular motif) art.
+A profusion of materials and techniques characterized these new experimental sculptures, which also absorbed the ideas of international "op" (optical illusion) and pop art.
 A number of innovative artists were both sculptors and painters or printmakers, their new theories cutting across material boundaries.

 In the 1970s, the ideas of contextual placement of natural objects of stone, wood, bamboo, and paper into relationships with people and their environment were embodied in the mono-ha school.
 The mono-ha artists emphasized materiality as the most important aspect of art and brought to an end the antiformalism that had dominated the avant-garde in the preceding two decades.
 This focus on the relationships between objects and people was ubiquitous throughout the arts world and led to a rising appreciation of "Japanese" qualities in the environment and a return to native artistic principles and forms.
-Among these precepts were a reverence for nature and various Buddhist concepts, which were brought into play by architects to treat time and space problems.
+Among these precepts were a reverence for nature and various Buddhist concepts.
 Western ideology was carefully reexamined, and much was rejected as artists turned to their own environment—both inward and outward—for sustenance and inspiration.
-From the late 1970s through the late 1980s, artists began to create a vital new art, which was both contemporary and Asian in sources and expression but still very much a part of the international scene.
+From the late 1970s through the late 1980s, artists began to create art which was both contemporary and Asian in sources and expression but still very much a part of the international scene.
 These artists focused on projecting their own individualism and national styles rather than on adapting or synthesizing Western ideas exclusively.